Extended Vita (CV)

 April 2020 Keynote Breakfast Speaker, “A Look Back At 100 Years: History of Suffrage in Texas and the Nation.”
 American Association of University Women Texas State Convention, Pflugerville, Texas.—CANCELLED DUE TO COVID-19 EVENT RESTRICTIONS.

-March 2020 Speaker.
+March 2020 Speaker, “The Nineteenth Amendment Turns 100—Race, Gender, and the Future of US Votes-For-Women History.”
 Sam Houston State University Women’s History Month, Huntsville, Texas.

-Feb.
-2020 Keynote Speaker, “The Nineteenth Amendment Turns 100: Texas and Woman Suffrage in Historical Trends.”
+February 2020 Keynote Speaker, “The Nineteenth Amendment Turns 100: Texas and Woman Suffrage in Historical Trends.”
 Women in Texas History Luncheon, Texas State Historical Association 124th Annual Meeting, Austin, Texas.

-Feb.
-2020 Chair and Organizer, “Votes for Women Turns 100: Marking the Woman Suffrage Centennial in Texas.”
+February 2020 Chair and Organizer, “Votes for Women Turns 100: Marking the Woman Suffrage Centennial in Texas.”
 Texas State Historical Association 124th Annual Meeting, Austin, Texas.

-Jan.
-2020 Speaker.
+January 2020 Speaker.
 Humanities Texas Teacher Workshop, hosted by Humanities Texas in Harlingen, Texas.

 October 2019 Keynote speaker, Texas League of Women Voters Annual Meeting and Centennial Year Kickoff Commemoration, San Antonio, Texas.